-B: Are the Boards of your deck warped, splintering, or mildewed?
+B is for Boards: Are the boards of your deck warped, splintering, or mildewed?
 Give the surface a good brush-down, sand problem spots, and clean stains as you would if it were an inside floor.
 Clean between the cracks, too.
-Because there’s no way you can enforce a no-bare-feet policy, no matter how many pairs of Crocs you pile up just outside the kitchen door.
+There’s no way you can enforce a no-bare-feet policy, no matter how many pairs of flip-flops you pile up just outside the kitchen door.

-E: Check Every connection in your deck.
+E is for Every Connection: Check every connection in your deck.
 How does it connect to the house, to the stairs, to itself?
 Does the railing wobble?
-Make the rounds with a drill, screwdriver, pliers, and hammer to get all the screws, nuts, and nails in line (now that I think of it, that sounds like how my mom talked about us kids).
+Make the rounds with a drill, screwdriver, pliers and hammer to get all the screws, nuts and nails in line.

-S: How’s the whole Structure looking?
-Take a step back — to the other end of the backyard, or as far as you can get — and assess your deck for any sagging, tilting, or off-kilter leaning.
+S is for Structure: How’s the whole structure looking?
+Take a step back — to the other end of the backyard, or as far as you can get — and assess your deck for any sagging, tilting or off-kilter leaning.

-A: How does your deck Attach to the house?
-When decks do collapse, this point of connection is usually the culprit.
-So whatever method was used to marry your house and deck together, make sure it’s still doing its job.
-And if it’s not, call a contractor, not Dr. Phil.
+A is for Attachment: How does your deck attach to the house?
+Whatever method was used to connect your house and deck, make sure it’s still doing its job.
+And if it’s not, you may want to call a professional to fix it.

-E: How do people Exit the deck?
-Check all the points of egress to make sure they’re still safe, especially any stairs.
+E is for Exits: How do people leave your deck?
+Check all the exit points to make sure they’re still safe, especially any stairs.
 You should also make sure you have shatterproof glass next to any spots where people could stumble against your house’s windows.
 If you’ve been thinking about guard rails, this is a good time to act on that thought.

-R: Let’s talk some more about Railings.
+R is for Rails: Let’s talk some more about railings.
 Wiggle them (they shouldn’t wiggle back), check where the posts meet the deck, and run your hands down the length to check for rust or splinters there, too.
 And if, over the winter, you found yourself baby-proofing the house, you need to take a moment to do the same for your deck.
 The slats should be no more than 4 inches apart, and you might consider a deck guard (usually some kind of non-climbable mesh screen).